digitalbricklayer/techteapotcom/src/content/posts/a-new-dawn/index.md

 All told the conversion process has taken a couple of weeks or so.
 Not quick by any means, but certainly not too excessive.
 Much of the process in the later stages was taken with redirecting old pages and the like.
 If you are starting afresh, then you'll find the process a lot quicker.

-*Update 2022-10-31*: It has actually taken until October 2022 to completely port the site over to Hugo and remove the vast majority of the HTML from the posts.
-Only some tables remain on an old comparison series of posts remain.
+*Update 2022-10-31*: It has actually taken until October 2022 to completely port the site over to Hugo and remove the vast majority of the HTML tags from the posts.
+Only some tables remain on an old comparison series of posts.